Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

-In this section, we derive our shadowing-masking function for a sampled light path using the invariance principle~\cite{amb1943} (Sec.~\ref{sec:reflection}).
+In this section, we derive our segment term for a sampled light path using the invariance principle~\cite{amb1943} (Sec.~\ref{sec:reflection}).
 Then we analyze the main properties and merits of our model (Sec.~\ref{sec:properties}).

 The invariance principle is based on the evident but insightful fact that adding a layer of small optical thickness $\Delta\tau$ with the same properties as the original medium to this medium, should not change its reflectivity.
 It implies that the total contribution of the processes associated with the added layer must be zero.
-We follow this principle, and introduce it for media with infinite thickness, resulting in our multiple-bounce formulation.
+We follow this principle, and introduce it for \revises{medium} with infinite thickness, resulting in our multiple-bounce formulation.